stauren/vise-ssr/docs/tapable-hooks.md

     return result;
   },

-  // Tapped functions will be notified a successful cache hit event.
+  // Tapped functions will be notified with a successful cache hit event.
   hitCache: async (hitCache) => {
     console.log(`Use cache with key: ${hitCache.key}`);
   },

   /**
-   * Tapped functions will be called one by one before rendering HTML with server renderer provided by web UI libraries
+   * Tapped functions will be called in order before rendering HTML with server renderer provided by web UI libraries
    * Typically this could be used to fetch data for SSR.
 Data should be transferred in `RenderContext.extra` */
   beforeRender: async (renderContext) => {